youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

  92 }
  ```

 This version of RGB LED is very similar to the software PWM version above.
+It also uses the same pins as the above example.
 The primary difference is that the pin mode is set to `PWM_OUTPUT` vs. the use of `softPwmCreate`.
 It also uses `pwmWrite` instead of `softPwmWrite`.

 The program is run using root privileges with `sudo ./rgbledHardware`. `sudo` is needed because direct hardware access is limited to users with root privileges. `sudo` provides root privileges to commands prefixed with `sudo`.

+When running the program you'll notice that the RGB LED doesn't produce the expected colors.
+Sometimes it might show purple when it should be showing blue.
+Sometimes it might be turned off completely when it's supposed to be showing a color.
+This behavior occurs because BCM pin 13 (blue) and BCM pin 19 (red) are on the same hardware channel.
+As explained above, when a signal is sent to one channel it will propagate to both pins that share that channel.
+Green, on BCM pin 12, is unaffected.
+One behavior I don't understand is why sometimes the LED is off when it should be showing a color.
+This only happens for red (BCM19) and blue (BCM 13) pins.
+Perhaps the pins that share a channel don't produce a signal at exactly the same time.
+Imagine a case where the blue pin is set to 0xff and the red pin is set to 0x00.
+If the red pin's signal comes in slightly after the blue signal it would override the blue pin signal turning the LED off.
+The takeaway from all this is that for all intents and purposes, there are only 2 hardware PWM pins can be in use at the same time, and they can't be on the same channel.

 ## RGB LED in Go

 This version of RGB LED will work with the same breadboard setup as the C version.
+Unlike the Sunfounder C version, and the first C version in this article, the Go library only supports hardware PWM.

 First things first, we need a Go library to drive the GPIO interface.
 I'm using [go-rpio](https://github.com/stianeikeland/go-rpio) for several reasons: